-- A. Inpatient management of symptomatic patients with suspected COVID-19, COVID-19 exposed, and confirmed COVID-positive patients - In order to rapidly identify and isolate patients who may be infectious, providers should evaluate each patient for signs or symptoms concerning for COVID-19. - b.
-Place patient on 'Novel Respiratory Isolation.
+- A. Inpatient management of asymptomatic patients with COVID-19 test results pending - a.
+The PPE recommendations, isolation signage/orders, and testing for asymptomatic patients with COVID-19 test pending: COVID- 19 Testing FAQs (adult and pediatric). - B. Inpatient management of symptomatic patients with suspected COVID-19, COVID-19 exposed, and confirmed COVID-positive patients - In order to rapidly identify and isolate patients who may be infectious, providers should evaluate each patient for signs or symptoms concerning for COVID-19. - Place patient on 'Novel Respiratory Isolation.
 PPE for all health care personnel must include: - a.
 Fit-tested N95 and eye protection or PAPR - b.
 Gloves - c.
 Gown

-B. Room placement
+C. Room placement

 - a.
 A private room with the door closed is required. - b.
 Do not place a patient with suspected or confirmed COVID-19 in a positively-pressured room (e.g., do not place in a Protected Environment room). - c.
-For patient receiving aerosol generating procedures, an AIIR/ negative pressure room is preferred, when available. - -Prior to admitting a patient into an AIIR/negative pressure room, the accepting primary nurse will verify from Facilities via MCSS Work Order that the room is at negative pressure for patient in an AIIR and the green Facilities tag is affixed to the door(s).
+For patient receiving aerosol generating procedures, an AIIR/ negative pressure room is preferred, when available. - -Prior to admitting a patient into an AIIR/negative pressure room, the accepting primary nurse will: - -Verify from Facilities via MCSS Work Order that the room is at negative pressure for patient in an AIIR and the green Facilities tag is affixed to the door(s).

-C. Signage
+2. Signage

 - a.
 Post the 'Novel Respiratory Isolation' sign on the door of the patient's room. - b.
-For patients on Novel Respiratory Isolation, keep doors closed at all times except when healthcare personnel or patients enter or exit the room.

-D. Isolation Order

-- a.
-In Apex, order 'Novel Respiratory Isolation' at the time of admission - b.
-Educate the patient about the reasons for isolation precautions. - c.
+For patients on both Novel Respiratory Isolation, keep doors closed at all times except when healthcare personnel or patients enter or exit the room. - 3.
+Isolation Order - a.
+In Apex, order 'Novel Respiratory Isolation' at the time of admission - a.
+Educate the patient about the reasons for isolation precautions. - b.
 Instruct patients - i.
 Ask patients to cover their mouth and nose with a tissue when coughing or sneezing.
-Patients are strongly recommended to wear a medical mask when healthcare personnel or visitors are in the room and anytime that they need to leave their room assuming no medical or age contraindications - ii.
-Ask patients to remain in the room at all times with the doors closed unless emergency diagnostic or therapeutic procedures (e.g., CT scan, surgery, etc.) are urgently required and cannot be performed in the patient's room. - ii.
+Patients are strongly recommended to wear a medical

+- mask when healthcare personnel or visitors are in the room and anytime that they need to leave their room assuming no medical or age contraindications. - ii.
+Ask patients to remain in the room at all times with the doors closed unless emergency diagnostic or therapeutic procedures (e.g., CT scan, surgery, etc.) are urgently required and cannot be performed in the patient's room. - iii.
 During transport, the patient must disinfect hands, put on a clean hospital gown, put on a medical mask (if safe and age appropriate), and a clean sheet on the patient's body (See "Transport of Patient").
 If the patient is a younger child, cover the crib with a clean sheet during transport if safe.

-E. During admission
+4. During admission

-- a.
-Contact the adult or pediatric ID services for COVID-19 management/treatment-related questions. - F. Discontinuation of isolation for patients with confirmed COVID-19: - a.
+- Refer to the COVID-19 Testing FAQ: adult and pediatric for guidance on PPE recommendations, isolation signage/orders and testing recommendations. - Follow UCSF guidance available on the UCSF Health COVID-19 Clinical Resources website for COVID-19 treatment or additional diagnostic recommendations (including discussion of false negative results).
+Contact the adult or pediatric ID services with COVID-19 management/treatment-related questions. - 5.
+Discontinuation of isolation for patients with confirmed COVID-19: - a.
 Guidance for Discontinuing Isolation for COVID-19 positive patients - b.
 For patients who are select severely immunocompromised follow: Immunocompromised workflow - c.
-For additional guidance and if guestions arise, contact HEIP. - G. For COVID-19 exposed patients, follow this guidance to determine the duration of guarantine. - H. COVID-19 confirmed discharges: - a.
+For additional guidance and if questions arise, contact HEIP. - 6.
+For COVID-19 exposed patients, follow this guidance to determine the duration of quarantine. - 7.
+COVID-19 confirmed discharges: - a.
 Notify the Pathology Department prior to autopsy procedures for deceased patients with suspected or confirmed COVID-19.
 See "Autopsy Guidance." - b.
 For environmental and equipment cleaning instructions, see "Cleaning and Disinfection of Environment and Equipment."